 A strategic patent portfolio means having A clear plan – Knowing what, why, and when to patent.

-A defined roadmap; Aligning provisional patent filings with product development and market goals.
+A defined roadmap; Aligning provisional patent filing with product development and market goals.
 High-value opportunities: Filing patents that have commercial potential, licensing value, or competitive importance.

 Identify Business or Innovation Goals

-In this step, we understand our ‘Why’ — Why do we need to patent a product?
+In this step of preparing Patent Portfolio, we understand our ‘Why’ — Why do we need to patent a product?

 This is a crucial question because not every product needs a patent, and not every patent adds real value to your business or wealth.
 Also, the patenting process is time-consuming and costly, so filing without a clear purpose can be wasteful.